nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

 INFO    -  Running at: http://127.0.0.1:8000/
 INFO    -  Hold ctrl+c to quit.
 ```

+If this command executes successfully, copy the web address (`http://127.0.0.1:8000/`) to a web browser to check the changes you made.
+This is the local, offline version of the website!
+Note that if you continue to edit documents, you will need to use the `ctrl+c` keys on your keyboard to close the server, save changes, and re-run the `snakemake serve -j 1` command to view new changes.

 8\.
 If you are satisfied with the changes, you can add, commit, and push the changes to your forked repo.